winternet/quiz/README.md

 ### Screen-Lock

-To prohibit activation of the screen lock, the client.js uses a dirty hack called [NoSleep.js](https://github.com/richtr/NoSleep.js) that can be found on github.
+To prohibit activation of the screen lock, the client.js uses a dirty hack called [NoSleep.js](https://github.com/richtr/NoSleep.js).